 Appointments are preferred.
 We do not schedule tattoo appointments via phone or email (see below).

 How do I make an appointment?

 Drop by, call the shop or email to arrange a consultation appointment with the artist of your choice to discuss your ideas, design and placement.
 At this point we will collect a deposit to secure a time for you to come back and receive your new tattoo or go over further design options.

 We cannot set up a tattoo appointment by email or a phone call as we require an $80 non-refundable cash deposit.
 This amount will be deducted from the total cost of your tattoo when you receive it or forfeit it if you miss or are late for your appointment or fail to receive aforementioned tattoo for any reason.

 What forms of payment do you accept?

-Some of our tattooers accept Visa and Mastercard.
-Most of them accept cash only.
+Some of our tattooers accept Debit/Credit.
+Most of them accept CASH ONLY.
 None of them will take a check.
 Please discuss a payment arrangement with your tattooer during your initial consultation.

 I'm gonna spend all summer laying in the sun.
 Should I get a tattoo?

 I go swimming everyday.
 Should I get a tattoo?